influxdata/influxdb-client-ruby/README.md

 ## Local tests

-On a mac:

 ```
-brew install wget
+brew install wget # on a mac, if not yet installed!
 bin/influxdb-restart.sh
 rake test
 ```